lukehutch/flutter_persistent_value_notifier/README.md

 # The `flutter_persistent_value_notifier` library

 `ReactiveValue` resets to its initial value every time the app is restarted.
-You can persist values across app restarts by using `PersistentValueNotifier` rather than `ReactiveValue`.
+You can persist values across app restarts by using `PersistentValueNotifier` rather than `ValueNotifier`.

 This Flutter library extends [`ValueNotifier<T>`](https://api.flutter.dev/flutter/foundation/ValueNotifier-class.html) to provide a `PersistentValueNotifier` that stores the `ValueNotifier`'s `value` in [`SharedPreferences`](https://pub.dev/packages/shared_preferences), so that changes in the `value` survive app restarts.